nanoframework/Samples/samples/Graphics/README.md

 ## Screens

-This demonstrates the low level text function that is available.
+This demonstrates the low level text display function that is available.
 Very useful for memory constrained devices with smaller screens.

 ## SimpleWPF